cledic/cortex-a9/README.md

 After the installation I update the PATH environment var with the **GCC** and **QEMU** path.

 To compile and run **QEMU** I use the BASH shell that Octave have installed on my PC.
-I modify the Makefile accordirly.
+I modify the Makefile accordingly.

 # RUN the software
 To run the software I use the command `make qemu`.
 The `make` command execute: `qemu-system-arm -M vexpress-a9 -serial mon:stdio -kernel bin/kernel.elf`.